About This Course

 This exciting degree is aimed at students who want to study Media Studies, including: television and radio; film and video; digital media and computer games; professional writing; journalism; public relations; media practice.
 Skills and techniques learnt during the study and production of audio-visual material lie at the core of many of the key areas in the creative industries.
 This course will equip you with a solid grounding in the technical and practical skills required to make you a sought-after professional in these fields.

 Staff in the School have a range of research interests including comics, gaming and virtual worlds, visual culture, live television, hypertexts and have recently written on topics such as film and video, multimedia, global media systems, virtual landscapes, social networks, interactive television, media and representation, cult TV and computer games.

-Media Studies at Bangor offers a balance of practical and analytical tasks.
-Media Practice modules concentrate on three key areas: studio production, single camera filming and editing, and radio production.
-Practical modules will be assessed both on practical output and on the individual's ability to reflect critically on their practice.
-Modules on the influence of the media, media and culture, drama and documentary and visual culture are assessed by exam and assignment.
-Much of your study will be done in small teaching groups.
+You will be attending lectures, seminars, tutorials, workshops and viewing sessions, and undertaking both practical and theoretical tasks.
+Media Practice modules focus on three main areas: film and TV production, radio production and digital media more generally.
+Practical modules will be assessed both on the practical output and on the individual’s ability to reflect critically on their practice.
+Modules on the history and influence of the media, and media culture, are assessed by examinations and assignments, but assessment methods will vary according to the modules that have been chosen.

 Modules you might take include: